What types of jobs are there in law?

 Individuals or companies usually approach solicitors for legal advice in the first instance.
-There are over 140,000 solicitors in the UK.
 Most solicitors work for a law firm or partnership and, unlike other industries, not for a company.
 Firms, including law firms, are managed and owned by partners and senior partners (instead of being owned/run by directors and shareholders).

 Barristers are consulted by solicitors when specialist advice or representation in court is needed.
 Barristers need to be good at thinking on their feet and persuading a judge in court why they should decide in favour of a client.
-The barristers’ profession is much smaller and more competitive to get into than the solicitors’ profession; there are only 16,000 barristers in the UK – and most of them are self-employed.
+The barristers’ profession is much smaller and more competitive to get into than the solicitors’ profession – and most of them are self-employed.

 Solicitors and barristers don’t have to work for law firms and chambers.
 A minority of qualified solicitors and barristers choose to work for the government or as an in-house lawyer in a local authority or company’s legal department.
 All big companies, such as Vodafone, Amazon and BT, have in-house legal departments.
 In-house lawyers advise colleagues in their company rather than external clients.